OpenScienceMOOC/Module-1-Open-Principles/content_development/Task_2.md

 **Know a way this content can be improved?**

 Time to take your new GitHub skills for a test-run!
 All content development primarily happens [here](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/content_development/Task_2.md).
 If you have a suggested improvement to the content, layout, or anything else, you can make it and then it will automatically become part of the MOOC content after verification from a moderator!

+**DISCLAIMER** ORCID, ImpactStory, and the OSF are [strategic partners](https://opensciencemooc.eu/about/) with the Open Science MOOC.
+We are not supported by them in any way, including financially, and they had no role in the design of this task, or any of this MOOC module.
+We just think they're all pretty cool.